Peter Meaden: Life and career

 In January 1968, Meaden briefly represented the American rock musician Captain Beefheart and his group the Magic Band.
 The group was visiting London for their first United Kingdom performances.
 Because Meaden had not obtained the necessary work permits in advance, the musicians were detained at customs and denied entry to the country.
 After temporarily returning to Germany the group was able to work out their immigration status and return to Britain a few days later.
 By that time they had severed their relationship with Meaden.
 This incident is fully detailed in the 2002 book Captain Beefheart: The Biography.

 After years of drug abuse and a nervous breakdown, Meaden died at his parents' home in Edmonton, London, of a barbiturate overdose in 1978.
 He is buried in Southgate cemetery, North London, and his funeral was fully paid for by the Who, even though they were unable to attend.
 Three years before his death he gave an interview with Steve Turner of NME, in which he made the legendary quote, "Modism, Mod living, is an aphorism for clean living under difficult circumstances."
-Meaden's parents are also deceased, but he is survived by a brother, Gerald, who lives in Brighton.
+Meaden's parents are deceased.
+His brother, Gerald, died in 2023.